 Because the topography of the United States varies greatly from one coast to another, states have adopted their own legislation to accommodate water availability.
 Since the Eastern states generally have more available water sources than the arid Western states, a doctrine known as Riparian Rights has come to be more prominent there.
 Conversely, Prior Appropriation is much more common in the West.

 To accommodate water scarcity in the West, a doctrine known as Prior Appropriation was created to give water rights on a first-come-first-serve basis.
-Under Prior Appropriation, the landowner, municipality, or business to first access and use the water source gains priority rights.
+Under Prior Appropriation, the landowner, municipality, or business that first accesses and uses the water source gains priority rights.